 The Ayurvedic perspective on achieving strong immune health might surprise you.
 Here are my top Ayurvedic tips to keep the immune system healthy and able to handle whatever comes!

-Also be sure to include immune boosting foods in your diet.
+Be sure to include immune-boosting foods in your diet.
 You can think of foods that boost the immune system in two ways—foods that are easy to digest and foods that offer support.
-The former are things like kitchari, a traditional Indian dish made of rice, mung beans, and spices.
+The former are things like kitchari, a traditional Indian dish made of rice, mung dal, and spices.
 It is so easy to digest that it is often given to the elderly, to those who are ill, and even to babies.

 The reason that easy-to-digest foods are so important is because they give your body a break.
 Rather than using energy to break down your food, your body can use that energy to build and strengthen healthy immune function.
 In general, basmati rice and mung dal can also be enjoyed individually.
 Soups, stews, and broths are other great easy-to-digest foods.

-Foods that offer support include things that are rich in vitamins and minerals, such as turmeric, ginger, echinacea, vegetables, and fruits.
-Just be sure to avoid foods that are cold, oily, and heavy, things like cheese, ice cream, yogurt, potato chips, and fried foods.
+Be sure to avoid foods that are cold, oily, and heavy.
+This includes things like cheese, ice cream, yogurt, potato chips, and fried foods.
 According to Ayurveda, these foods have the qualities of cold, heavy, and wet, which bog down the immune system and keep it from properly functioning.

 Next, get good quality sleep by going to bed and rising at the same time daily, aiming for eight hours of quality sleep per night.

 Creating stability with predictable self-care behaviors can make all the difference and keep your body from getting off balance.
-Ayurvedic habits to include in a daily routine are things like scraping your tongue, oil swishing, daily self-massage with oil (or abhyanga), etc. Just think about giving your body little anchor points or stability and familiarity.
+Ayurvedic habits to include in a daily routine are things like scraping your tongue, oil swishing, daily self-massage with oil (or abhyanga), and so on.

 If you need help managing your stress levels, Ayurveda has a lot to say on minimizing and coping with stress, and Banyan has plenty of resources to help, including their Ayurvedic Guide to Stress Management.